Poll: Nearly Two-Thirds Say Politics Influenced Fauci's COVID Decisions

-People like Dr. Anthony Fauci, but 65 percent of voters believe political considerations have influenced Fauci’s decisions and public statements about the COVID-19 pandemic, according to a Rasmussen Reports survey released on Wednesday.
+People like Dr. Anthony Fauci, but 65% of voters believe political considerations have influenced Fauci’s decisions and public statements about the COVID-19 pandemic, according to a Rasmussen Reports survey released on Wednesday.

 This includes 40% who think political considerations have had much influence on Fauci, the president’s top medical adviser.